accetto/headless-drawing-g3/docker/xfce-blender/README-dockerhub.md

 More information about these images can be found in the [full-length README][this-readme-full] file on GitHub.

+## Using OpenGL/WebGL and HW acceleration

+Support for hardware graphics acceleration in these images is still experimental.
+The images are intended as the base for experiments with your particular graphics hardware.

+For sharing the experience and ideas I've started the discussion [Supporting OpenGL/WebGL and using HW acceleration (GPU)][sibling-discussion-supporting-opengl-and-using-hw-acceleration] in the sibling project [accetto/ubuntu-vnc-xfce-g3][sibling-github].
+There are also some links to interesting articles about the subject.

+The usage examples can be found in this [readme][sibling-opengl-readme-full] file.

 ## Issues, Wiki and Discussions

 If you have found a problem or you just have a question, please check the [Issues][this-issues], the [sibling Issues][sibling-issues] and the [sibling Wiki][sibling-wiki] first.
 Please do not overlook the closed issues.